gloriafree/Tableau_Duke/Week1_asgmt.md

 # Ask the right question

-instead of asking one right question, we should ask a list of key questions we can ask before analyzing data
+Instead of asking one right question, we should ask a list of key questions we can ask before analyzing data